 1. Start With Epic Then Stories (Top Down)

 Finding your epics can very usefully be done with a user story map.
-Your top level “Activity” in the user story map becomes an epic and the lower levels become the user stories and tasks.
+Your top level “Activity” in the user story map becomes an epic and the lower levels become the user stories, tasks, and acceptance criteria.

-When you are developing a whole new product, starting with epics and fleshing them out in more detail as you go along, gives you an idea of the work completed and outstanding.
+When you are developing a whole new product, starting with epics and fleshing them out in more detail as you go along, gives you an idea of the milestones completed and outstanding.

 Often agile epics correspond to features or larger improvements (e.g. a redesign of part of your product), but it is entirely up to you how you want to structure your epics.